vipulpopli7534/syst3m_d3s1gn/README.md

 #### Load Balancers:
     - The job of the load balancer is to fairly divide all clients’ requests among the pool of available servers.
 Load balancers perform this job to avoid overloading or crashing servers.
+    - LB provides us the availability , performance benefits and Scalability
+    - User (Client) -> LB -> Server's
+    - Other Benefits: Health checking of the server.
+    - What if load balancers fail?
+Are they not a single point of failure (SPOF)?
+    - Global server load balancing (GSLB): GSLB involves the distribution of traffic load across multiple geographical regions.
+GSLB basically check up on the geigraphical server health and based on that takes the decision to route the traffic to the corresponding locations.
+    - Local load balancing: This refers to load balancing achieved within a data center.
+    - Algos for LB

+        - Round robin: Sequential rotation
+        - Weighted round robin : In case some server have higher capability of handling the requests that server is assigned with weight based on that load is being balanced.
+        - Least Connection: Load is balanced to the server with the least no of active connections.
+        - Least response time: Load is balanced to the server with the least response time.
+        - IP hash: Load is balanced based on the user IP hashed.
+        - URL hash:  Load is balanced based on the URL hashed.
+    - Static Algo's: Do not consider the changing state of the servers.
+    - Dynamic Alg's: Consider the changing state of the servers.
+    - In practice, dynamic algorithms provide far better results because they maintain a state of serving hosts and are, therefore, worth the effort and complexity.
+    - Stateful LBs:
+    - Stateless LBs:

 #### Databases:
 #### Key-Value Store: